 The authors are grateful to the U.S.−China Clean Energy Research Center, U.S. Department of Energy for project funding (No. DE-PI0000017).

 Omosebi, Ayokunle; Gao, Xin; Holubowitch, Nicolas; Li, Zhiao; Landon, James; and Liu, Kunlei, "Anion Exchange Membrane Capacitive Deionization Cells" (2017).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 21.